-GoSpotCheck is a high-growth, B2B SaaS business originally based out of Denver, CO.
+GoSpotCheck was a high-growth, B2B SaaS business from Denver, CO.
 In 2018, there was a need to refine the brand to better resonate with enterprise-level customers and unify product + brand.
 I led creative, managing both internal + external teams to elevate the brand without losing hard-earned brand equity.
 I also executed on design from smaller projects like our banner ads, to the biggest like our brand identity.

 This brand refresh was a big one for us.
 We’d done smaller updates in the past, but nothing as monumental as this (which also naturally happens the bigger your company grows).
 The biggest thing I learned was that you can’t do it all.
 No matter how well you plan & communicate, there’s simply not enough time to do one huge reveal.

 So instead, we prioritized assets based on a matrix of audience impact, market visibility, cost, and level of effort.
 This meant projects like our marketing website & logo updates came first, and less visible assets, like a one-pager template, came later on.